 “Give high priority to the spiritual development of pupils enabling them to develop attitudes of mutual respect and responsibility and to realise their full potential”.

 This statement reflects our aim to educate all children by providing relevant experiences, to enable them to reach their full potential, whatever their needs.

 “All pupils, including those with special educational needs share the right to a broad and balanced curriculum.”

-At Holy Trinity Rosehill VA CE.
-Primary School we aim to help all children to benefit as fully as possible from their education.
+At Holy Trinity Rosehill CofE (VA) Primary School we aim to help all children to benefit as fully as possible from their education.
 Children work mainly within their own class group, receiving a high level of first quality teaching, participating in intervention groups and accessing 1:1 support where appropriate.

 This section is about the additional support our school offers children with SEND.